Short answer

 Full explanation

 You can turn any private Project into a public chatbot by creating a Public Interface.
-This feature allows others to ask questions using your Project’s content without giving them access to your full workspace.
-It is ideal for sharing knowledge bases, policies, reports, or FAQs internally or externally.
+This allows others to ask questions that are answered using your Project’s documents, without giving them access to your AskTuring workspace or files.

 To create a public chatbot from your Project: